 Let me just say this: I love my body.
 Albeit short and still (relatively) young, this body has managed to run half-marathons, create a baby, and get down at dance classes with the best of them.
-But there is one thing I hate about my body: having to go plus-size shopping.
+But there is one thing I dislike about my form: having to go plus-size clothes shopping.

 The Challenges of Plus-Size Shopping

-But what really sets me off is how much it costs to be in the plus-size range.
-While the practice is becoming less common, some stores still charge an add-on fee when your size goes over a certain number.
+But what really sets me off is how much it costs to go shopping for clothes when you’re in the plus-size range.
+Though the practice is becoming less common, some stores still charge an additional fee when your size goes over a certain number.

 Why Is Plus-Size Clothing More Expensive?

-In 2014, a petition to Gap Inc. and its affiliate stores to stop charging for women’s plus-size clothing garnered more than 95,000 signatures.
+A few years ago, a petition to Gap Inc. and its affiliate stores to stop charging extra for women’s plus-size clothing garnered more than 95,000 signatures.
+On top of that, retailers in recent years have occasionally opted to forgo selling plus-sizes in store altogether, selling them only online.
 But why is this happening to begin with?

 “In theory, you are paying for the extra product, variable pricing, manufacturing, labor hours, etc. that you are receiving,” says Thalia Butler of ThatShirt, a custom T-shirt design company.
 She breaks down the production process further:

-“When it comes to sizes, a new pattern isn’t made for each piece — it is often sloped.
+“When it comes to sizes, a new pattern isn’t made for each piece.
+It is often sloped.
 Just picture it being stretched out to fit the appropriate size,” she says.
 “Plus sizes require a professional pattern technician to correctly adapt proportions to fit a larger size.
-This is the same principle when comparing petite as well as big and tall sizing.
-Not only that, but the pattern in a ‘non-regular’ range has to be redone every three or four sizes, while a regular pattern only has to be redone every six or seven sizes.
-There is a lot more that goes into manufacturing that many don’t account for.”
+This is the same principle when comparing petite as well as big-and-tall sizing.
+Not only that, but the pattern in a ‘non-regular’ range has to be redone every three or four sizes, while a regular pattern has to be redone only every six or seven sizes.”

 It hurts to hear, but the “fat tax” seems to be something inherently present in the current clothing production model.
 Though it’s important to note that it’s not just plus sizes.
 Anything out of the “norm” (read: slender and average height) seems to suffer.